Germany: Thuringia state premier Kemmerich quits, 'effective immediately' | DW | 08.02.2020

-The recently elected head of the state of Thuringia, Thomas Kemmerich, has quit in the wake of a political row over the support he received from the far-right Alternative for Germany (AfD) party.
+The recently elected head of the state of Thuringia, Thomas Kemmerich, has quit amid a political row over the support he received from the far-right Alternative for Germany (AfD) party.

 Three days after his shock election, Thuringia Premier Thomas Kemmerich announced Saturday he was quitting his short-lived post with "immediate effect."